Networks for the built environment

-We believe in the power of networks and the benefits that come from connecting people from different disciplines, sectors and backgrounds.
-We build and facilitate networks for our members, alumni and mentors as well as across thematic strands such as housing to enable people to share practical experience and learn from one another.
+We believe in the power of networks to connect different disciplines, sectors and backgrounds.
+We support networks for the built environment sector to enable people to share practical experience and learn from each other.

-On joining one of our Leaders programmes, candidates are automatically part of the Future of London Alumni Network.
-The network includes 330 talented professionals as of January 2018, and is a platform for learning, socialising, connecting and career progression.
+On joining Future London Leaders or Leaders Plus (London or Greater Manchester) candidates are automatically part of the FoL Alumni Network.
+The network is a platform for learning, connecting and career progression.

 Future of London has an extensive cross-sector network of experienced professionals who contribute to the professional development of candidates on our Leadership courses and gain access to workshops and networking opportunities.

 Future of London’s Speaker Diversity Network is a group of leading individuals and organisations bringing new voices to urban debate.
-The network promotes under-represented groups, makes it easy to diversify speaker panels, and is free to use thanks to supporters like GVA.
+The network promotes under-represented groups, makes it easy to diversify speaker panels, and is free to use.